Configuring SSL certificates on the Wazuh dashboard using Let’s Encrypt

 Where:

-• --standalone: Instruct certbot to handle cryptographic challenge using its built-in web server.
+• --standalone: Instructs certbot to handle cryptographic challenges using its built-in web server.

-• -d: Specify the Wazuh dashboard FQDN (Fully Qualified Domain Name).
+• -d: Specifies the Wazuh dashboard Fully Qualified Domain Name (FQDN).

 3. Confirm that the certificates are generated: